siberoloji/siberoloji.github.io/content/en/docs/howtos/FreeBSD/70-2025-02-26-how-to-use-the-freebsd-text-based-installer-for-headless-setup.md

   - Unix
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 ---
-## How to Use the FreeBSD Text-Based Installer for Headless Setups on FreeBSD Operating System

 ### Introduction

 FreeBSD is a powerful, open-source UNIX-like operating system known for its advanced networking, security, and performance features.
 While many users install FreeBSD using a graphical or interactive interface, there are scenarios where a **headless setup** is required.
 A headless setup refers to installing and managing an operating system on a system **without a directly attached keyboard, mouse, or monitor**.
 This is common for **servers, embedded systems, and remote deployments**.